-An Eurosat dataset is a Sentinel-2 image dataset with $27,000$ labeled and georeferenced images.
-Additionally, this dataset is a patch-based dataset with $64\times 64$ pixels comprising $10$ classes, and each image is characterized by $13$ spectral bands ranging from $443nm$ to $2190nm$, and it has the spatial resolution of $60m/$pixel (see Fig. \ref{fig: eurosat}).
-We use its two-class image scenes, namely \emph{annual crop} and \emph{residential} area classes, consisting of $4,000$ images each of which is characterized by $64\times 64 \times 3$ small-scale elements.
+A Eurosat dataset is a Sentinel-2 image dataset with $27,000$ labelled and georeferenced images.
+Additionally, this dataset is a patch-based dataset with $64\times 64$ pixels comprising $10$ classes, where each image is characterized by $13$ spectral bands ranging from $443$ nm to $2190$ nm, and having a spatial resolution of $60$ m/pixel (see Fig. \ref{fig: eurosat}).
+We used selected two-class image scenes, namely the \emph{annual crop} and \emph{residential} area classes, consisting of $4,000$ images each of which is characterized by $64\times 64 \times 3$ low-dimensional elements.

 UC Merced Land Use data contain image scenes of 21 classes with three RGB spectral bands.
-Its smallest class, \emph{tennis court}, includes $42$ data points, while its largest classes, e.g., \emph{agricaltural}, include $100$ data points.
+Its smallest class, \emph{tennis court}, includes $42$ data points, while its largest classes (e.g., \emph{agricultural}), include $100$ data points.
 In total, this dataset comprises $2100$ image scenes \cite{cheng0, cheng1}.
-By visual inspection and experiment, we learn that the hard-to-classify three-class examples of this dataset are \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes shown in Fig. \ref{fig: ucmerced}.
-We employ this hard-to-classify three-class examples composing $288$ image scenes, and each image is a $256\times 256\times 3$ large-scale elements.
+By visual inspection and experiment, we learned that the hard-to-classify three-class examples of this dataset are the \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes shown in Fig. \ref{fig: ucmerced}.
+For our tests, we employed this hard-to-classify three-class examples comprising $288$ image scenes, where each image is a $256\times 256\times 3$ high-dimensional elements.